 - training courses

 There are different taxation and reporting rules depending on the type of expense.
-A full list of expenses and benefits, along with the relevant tax rules and rates can be viewed here as an A-Z list.
+A full list of expenses and benefits, along with the relevant tax rules and rates can be viewed at the GOV.UK website as an A-Z list.

 2. Capital allowances

 Capital allowances can be claimed when a company purchases assets which are required for business use, in particular ‘plant and machinery’ (i.e. machines and equipment required for the business, as well as business vehicles including cars, vans and lorries).

 Once the value of the items has been calculated, this can be deducted from the profits, before tax is worked out on the difference.
 As well as plant and machinery, capital allowances can also be claimed for:

 - renovating business premises in disadvantaged areas of the UK